Sopot

-Sopot (/pl/; Sopòt or Sopòtë) is a seaside resort city in the Pomeranian Voivodeship on the southern coast of the Baltic Sea in northern Poland, with a population of approximately 40,000.
+Sopot (/pl/; Sopòt) is a seaside resort city in the Pomeranian Voivodeship on the southern coast of the Baltic Sea in northern Poland, with a population of around 30,000.
 It has the status of county – the smallest city in Poland to have that status.
 Sopot lies between the larger cities of Gdańsk to the southeast and Gdynia to the northwest.
 The three cities together form the Tricity metropolitan area.

 Sopot is a major health-spa and resort destination.
 It has the longest wooden pier in Europe, at 511.5 metres, stretching out into the Bay of Gdańsk.
 The city is also famous for the Sopot International Song Festival, the largest such event in Europe after the Eurovision Song Contest.
 Among its other attractions is a fountain of bromide spring water, known as the "inhalation mushroom".

 Etymology

-The city's name is thought to derive from an old Lechitic word, sopot, meaning "stream" or "spring".
-The same root occurs in a number of other Lechitic toponyms; it is probably onomatopeic, imitating the murmur (Šepot) of running water.
+The city's name derives from an old Lechitic word, sopot, meaning "stream" or "spring".
+The same root occurs in a number of other Lechitic toponyms; it is probably onomatopeic, imitating the murmur (Śepot) of running water.

 The name is first recorded as Sopoth in 1283 and Sopot in 1291.
 The Germanized form Zoppot is derived from the original Polish name.
 In the 19th century and in the interwar years the German name was re-Polonized as Sopoty (a plural form).
 "Sopot" was made the official Polish name when the town returned under Polish rule in 1945.